PotHix/pothix.github.com/content/post/stats-nov-2017.md

 not wrong, I did not receive any money this month.
 The problem I described [in](/post/stats-jul-2017) [the](/post/stats-jun-2017/) [last](/post/stats-aug-2017) [five](/post/stats-sep-2017) [months](/post/stats-oct-2017) still persists, for this reason, there's no money coming yet. :(

-This month I finally had some good new and the process is almost done, just waiting for the final document.
+This month I finally had some good news and the process is almost done, just waiting for the final document.
 Hope to have something to show next month.

 And again...
 If you're reading this every month, you already know that my wife is paying all of our bills until my situation gets back to